ydLiu-HIT/deSALT/simulation/Sim_data_generation.md

 cd ..
 ```

-The content of simulate_CCS.sh, bash simulate_CLR.sh, bash simulate_ONT2D.sh and bash simulate_ONT1D.sh are similar, the difference is the parameters for simulation different type of reads and sequencing depth.
+The content of simulate_CCS.sh, simulate_CLR.sh, simulate_ONT2D.sh and simulate_ONT1D.sh are similar, the difference is the parameters for simulation different type of reads and sequencing depth.
 Here is an example of simulate_CCS.sh:
 ```
 mkdir group1 group2 group3